tinydancer-io/solana-improvement-documents/proposals/0052-consensus-and-transaction-proof-verification.md

 Receipt: A structure containing transaction signature and its execution status.

-Receipt root: The root hash of a binary merkle tree of Receipts.
+Receipt Root: The root hash of a binary merkle tree of Receipts.

 ## Detailed Design